Back to Blog

 Ocean freight doesn’t end at the port.

 Efficient coordination of rail and trucking is essential to ensure timely delivery.
+Poor inland planning can result in:

 • Storage fees